 account management.
 Students are asked to bring a daily snack and a water bottle from home.

-There are over 40 students enrolled in grades K- 2 in the current school year.
+We have students enrolled in grades K- 3 in the current school year.
 Each year a grade

 What are the school hours?

 Our School day begins at 8:30 AM and sends at 3:30 PM.
 For the 2020-2021 School Year,

 parents may drop off students as early as 7:30 AM in our early morning program.
 Breakfast is